 Course Summary

-This self-paced course includes 8 lessons and over 7 hours of video content covering key aspects of clinical supervision—from foundational models to advanced interventions, ethics, and evaluation—giving you practical tools to support supervisees and strengthen your practice.
+This self-paced course includes video content covering key aspects of clinical supervision—from foundational models to advanced interventions, ethics, and evaluation—giving you practical tools to support supervisees and strengthen your practice.

 Course curriculum